NiteshRamola/vercel/README.md

 ### 2. build-service

 The `build-service` is deployed on Amazon ECS and is designed to handle build processes.
 It is triggered by the `api-service` when a specific API call is made.
-This service performs the necessary build actions, such as accepting a GitHub URL of a React project, and responds accordingly.
+This service performs the necessary build actions, such as accepting a GitHub URL of a frontend project, and responds accordingly.

 ### 3. s3-reverse-proxy